 What is Ion Plating?

-This technology uses heat and plasma energy to vaporize metal in a vacuum environment,
+Ion plating is a coating technology that uses heat and plasma energy to vaporize metal in a vacuum.

 About the surface color of ion plating